Vocal cord nodules

 People with vocal cord nodules should take good care of their voice.
 If constant phone calls are the reason for instance, an attempt could be made to replace these with text messages on a mobile phone or computer.
 Parents with children who constantly cry can consult a pediatrician.

 For older children and adults, voice therapy with a speech therapist is possible.
 Voice therapy teaches people how to protect their voice, relax and improve their posture.
 They also learn how to coordinate speaking and breathing.
+This improves the voice’s strength and resilience.

 You can find more detailed information, for example about how voice therapy works, at gesundheitsinformation.de.

-In some cases, doctors also prescribe inhalations to moisten the laryngeal mucosa or electro-therapy (TENS).
+Doctors sometimes also prescribe inhalations to moisten the laryngeal mucosa or electro-therapy (TENS).
 Vocal cord nodules are scarcely treated with medication.

 What is everyday life with vocal cord nodules like?